-How to transfer contacts from an Android to an iPhone using the Move to iOS app
+How to transfer contacts from Android to iPhone using the Move to iOS app

 Using the Move to iOS app is one of the easiest methods to transfer data from your Android to iPhone.
-First, download the app to both your Android and Apple devices.
+First, download the app to both your old Android phone and your new Apple device.

 The app will seamlessly transfer not just your contacts, but also your photos, videos, messages, bookmarks, and calendar as well as all sorts of other data.
 In essence, migrating over to another operating system doesn’t mean you’ll lose any of your important information.